Need to talk? Call 1800 882 436.

 How do I look after my teeth and gums during pregnancy?

-• Brush at least twice each day for 2 minutes with a soft, small headed toothbrush and fluoride toothpaste.
-An electric toothbrush is a good alternative if you tend to rush and need help cleaning your teeth thoroughly.
+• Brush your teeth twice a day for 2 minutes, using a soft toothbrush and fluoride toothpaste.
+An electric toothbrush is a good option for a thorough clean.

-• Brush your tongue as well as well as the inner, outer and chewing surfaces of each tooth.
-Brushing your tongue will help to reduce the bacteria in your mouth and keep your breath fresh.
+• Brush your tongue as well.
+Brushing your tongue will help limit the bacteria in your mouth and keep your breath fresh.

 Can I visit the dentist during pregnancy?

-Yes, you can visit your dentist for a check-up at least once during your pregnancy.
-This is an important part of your overall pregnancy care.
-The best time to see a dentist is during the second trimester when reclining back in the dental chair may be more comfortable than the third trimester.
+You should visit your dentist for a check-up at least once during your pregnancy, if possible in the early stages of your pregnancy.
+This is an important part of your pregnancy care.

 Does morning sickness affect my teeth?

-How should I brush my teeth after vomiting?
+How should I protect my teeth after vomiting?

-Here are some tips on how to brush your teeth after vomiting.
+Over time, vomiting can cause damage to your teeth.
+Here are some tips on how to protect your teeth after vomiting:

-• Drink milk or eat a piece of hard cheese — these work to neutralise the acid.
+• Drink milk or eat a piece of hard cheese.
+This can help to protect your teeth.

 Are there any dental treatments I should avoid during pregnancy?